Then, just like that, your pretty green lawn becomes an eyesore marked by ugly yellow patches or brown circles.

 Grrrrrrr.
 But we sure do love our dogs.

-National Pet Week is May 4 to 10, 2014, making this the perfect time to give a bit more thought to our furry friends.
+National Pet Day is April 11th, making this the perfect time to give a bit more thought to our furry friends.
 How can a pretty lawn and a peppy pooch happily co-exist?

 The Science Of Dog Pee